arxanas/schedumich/README.md

 About
 -----

-`umichsched` is a module to get class scheduling information from the [umich API][umich-api] and to use it to form a class schedule.
-In particular, `umichsched` takes into account the fact that classes on different campuses can't be scheduled consecutively, which other scheduling programs probably don't know about.
+`schedumich` is a module to get class scheduling information from the [umich API][umich-api] and to use it to form a class schedule.
+In particular, `schedumich` takes into account the fact that classes on different campuses can't be scheduled consecutively, which other scheduling programs probably don't know about.